Sajomkhan/Notes-app-react-typescript-bootstrap/README.md

 #### To install React-Bootstrap:

     npm install react-bootstrap bootstrap

+#### Then following line can be included in your src/index.js or App.js file

+import 'bootstrap/dist/css/bootstrap.min.css';

+#####  Or, If you want to use CDN to avoied installation...
 #### Placing CDN in 'public > index.html' folder for include the latest styles Bootstrap CDN:

     <link